badgnockgnockjoke/ps.dev/README.md

 # ps.dev
-Misc PowerShell scripts thrown together and want to share the knowledge.
+Misc PowerShell scripts over the years, some being one-liners and others taking weeks to fine tune subroutines.
 While the scripts are functional, they aren't the prettiest :)

-I am going back and formatting them and will put them online when complete.
+Please hang tight, I'm reformatting and sanitizing things offline and will upload the rest.
+If anyone finds something of value or has something to contribute, please step up and share the wealth.